niclindh/UDS-WordPress-Child-Theme/README.md

 ### Kinds

 Kinds are like the topics for press releases or the categories for regular WordPress posts.
 Categorize each event with the kind of event it is to help readers to narrow the list down to events they are interested in.
+Give every event a kind.

 ## Building pages